Good Friday holiday and celebration

 Many people in different countries celebrate the anniversary of Jesus Christ’s crucifixion, and death on the Friday before Easter Sunday.
 This is an observance that involves people fasting and praying.
 Processions are held in many countries such as India, Italy, Malta, the Philippines, and Spain.

-Why it is called Good Friday?
+Why is it called Good Friday?
 However Jesus Christ’s crucifixion, and death was on Good Friday

 The ‘Good’ in Good Friday comes from old English when Good meant Holy.
 So you could call Good Friday, ‘Holy Friday’.
 According to the Bible, the son of God was flogged, ordered to carry the cross on which he would be crucified and then put to death.

 However, many see the term ‘Good Friday’ as proper, because the suffering and death of Jesus marked God’s plan to save his people from their sins.
 For Christians, it is the most sorrowful, somber and sacred day of the year.
-It is also referred as Holy Friday, Great Friday, Black Friday, or Easter Friday.
+It is also referred to as Holy Friday, Great Friday, Black Friday, or Easter Friday.